emre/lighthive/docs/helpers.rst

 etc.

-**Example: Get all incoming STEEM of binance account in the last 7 days**
+**Example: Get all incoming HIVE of binance account in the last 7 days**

 .. code-block:: python